A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

-This is due to Eq.~\eqref{equ:RDMFunctionalCalculation} effectively being the Legendre-transformation of the ground state energy, leading to hyperplanes whenever the ground state energy exhibits a kink with training data only at the ends of this hyperplane.
+This is due to Eq.~\eqref{equ:RDMFunctionalCalculation} effectively being the Legendre-transformation of the ground state energy, leading to hyperplanes whenever the ground state energy exhibits a kink, with training data only at the ends of this hyperplane.
 Additionally, the RDM-functional exhibits diverging gradients towards the boundary of physically sensible 1-RDMs \cite{Schilling2019}, increasing the difficulty for a RELU-based neural network to represent the functional values close to this boundary.
-As such, it is easier to learn the DNN-functional as defined in Eq.~\ref{equ:InBetweenFunctionalCalculation}.
+Therefore, it is easier to learn the DNN-functional as defined in Eq.~\ref{equ:InBetweenFunctionalCalculation}.
 This DNN-functional is a Legendre transformation of the full RDM-functional with respect to the off-diagonal 1-RDM elements, which leads to the diverging gradients becoming linear for large off-diagonal single-body Hamiltonian terms.
 Nevertheless, the requirement of a gradient in the following equations does require a high accuracy in the neural network.
 Specifically, we use deep neural networks (DNNs), which allows us to reduce the number of such required values by recognising patterns in the data that functionals are expected to have \cite{Shao2023, Schmidt2021}.
 A fully connected multi-layer neural network using the RELU activation function was chosen.
 For larger two-dimensional systems, a convolutional layer emphasizing local influences of densities on each other could be beneficial.
 However, such specialized layers are not needed for the purpose of the current paper.
-In principle, given sufficient training data, an noiseless QPU as well as a sufficiently complex neural network an accuracy of the energy comparable to a full CI calculation would be possible.
-This allows the functional to be accurate in regimes where regular DFT tends to struggle.
-Importantly, minor changes in the 1-RDM lead only to minor changes in the wave-function and thereby the functional value as long as there is no level-crossing and the ground state energy being strictly concave.
-A more rigorous investigation of this consideration is given in appendix \ref{appendix:SimilarDensitiesSimilarWavefunctions} and \cite{DAmico2011}.
-Minor errors in the quantum processors should, therefore, only lead to minor inaccuracies in the machine learning model, as can be seen by the results in Sec.~\ref{sec:Examples}.
+In principle, provided with sufficient training data, with a noiseless QPU and with a sufficiently complex neural network, an accuracy of the energy comparable to a full CI calculation would be possible.